Northland stretches downwards from the very tip of the North Island, encompassing the Bay of Islands, Kauri Coast and Whangarei.

 Just south of Auckland lies the Hamilton-Waikato region; a land of lush pastures that was chosen to play The Shire in The Lord of the Rings and The Hobbit.

-Rotorua - the place of fascinating Māori culture, hot springs and boiling mud pools.
+Rotorua - the home of fascinating Māori culture, hot springs and boiling mud pools.
 No visit to New Zealand would be complete without stopping here.

-The Bay of Plenty region is home to spectacular beaches, juicy kiwifruit and an active island volcano.
+The Bay of Plenty region is home to spectacular beaches, juicy kiwifruit and New Zealand's only active marine volcano.

 Eastland is the place where the first Polynesian canoes landed, Captain Cook made his first landfall and Maori and European first encountered each other.